miles-fitzsimons/ReactNativeRouter/README.md

 # ReactNativeRouter
 A small personal project to help me study routing in React Native.
-Using React Native generator
+Using React Native generator.